 By Elizabeth Boggs Davidsen

-Elizabeth Boggs Davidsen is acting chief of the Multilateral Investment Fund's Access to Markets and Skills Unit, with particular expertise in its regional economic development and value chains portfolios.
-She also advises on partnership opportunities for the MIF's grant and investment activities.
+Elizabeth Boggs Davidsen is acting chief of the Multilateral Investment Fund's Access to Markets and Skills Unit, with expertise in corporate engagement, local development, social innovation, and youth employment.
+She also advises on partnerships for the Fund's grant and investment activities.

 From the Multilateral Investment Fund Trends blog